Yohann76/Solotext/docs/dev/roadmap.md

 ## V1 Base Saas, and short therm option

-- Add infra for deploy on prod server
+- Add base infra for deploy on prod server
 - Use HTTPS Certificat (Let's Encryptt)(infra as code if possible)

 ## V1.1 Payment Interface (Stripe) [In progress -> testing this]